-The Fire Department's Girls' Fire Camp was created to introduce youth, between the ages of 14 to 19, to the many career opportunities available within the Department.
-This one-day camp allows participants to learn the basics of firefighting as well as gain valuable hands-on experience.
+The Fire Department's Girls' Fire Camp was created to introduce youth, between the ages of 14 to 19 years old, to the career opportunities available within the Department.
+This one-day camp allows participants to learn the basics of firefighting and gain valuable hands-on experience.